Former Assistant Superintendent (Retired Dec 2022)

 Canada: British Columbia Hub | NORTH AMERICA

-Shannon Derinzy is Assistant Superintendent for the Maple Ridge-Pitt Meadows School District in British Columbia, Canada.
-Her portfolio includes high schools, Social and Emotional Learning (SEL), Safe and Caring Schools and Aboriginal Education.
-She believes the work in the Compassionate Systems Master Practitioner Program intersects all of her portfolios.
+Shannon Derinzy is former Assistant Superintendent for the Maple Ridge-Pitt Meadows School District in British Columbia, Canada.
+Her portfolio included high schools, Social and Emotional Learning (SEL), Safe and Caring Schools and Aboriginal Education.
+She believes the work in the Compassionate Systems Master Practitioner Program intersected all of her portfolios.

 High schools have traditionally been places that teach content.
 In our changing world it has become apparent that schools also need to teach care, empathy, and mental wellness.
 These are all things that can be explicitly taught in high schools.
 The redesigned B.C. curriculum embeds core competencies (creative and critical thinking, communication, personal awareness, and positive personal and cultural awareness) into curriculum thereby encouraging a change in practice.